 2. Chances of making to top college through CAT is comparatively easy than through CET

 The CAT scores accepting colleges offer a maximum of Rs.30 Lakhs annually and minimum Rs.10-15 Lakhs annually, whereas the CET scores accepting colleges offer maximum Rs.17.5 lakhs and minimum Rs.8 lakhs annually.
 Along with the written test, students appearing in these exams should also be prepared for GDPI/WAT Session.
-One needs to be updated with all the current affair topics which would help them to advance in these colleges.
+One needs to be updated with all the current affairs topics which would help them to advance in these colleges.
 Also, there are very few colleges of CET which provide a high package while there are large number of colleges through CAT which provides the high package.

 4. CAT fewer questions & more time whereas in CET it’s less time & more questions

-In CAT exam, there are 100 questions weighing 300 marks & time frame is 180 minutes and the exam is divided into 3 sections, whereas In CET exam, there are 200 questions covering vast sections & time frame is 150 minutes with no sectional limits.
+In the CAT exam, there are 100 questions weighing 300 marks & time frame is 180 minutes and the exam is divided into 3 sections, whereas In the CET exam, there are 200 questions covering vast sections & time frame is 150 minutes with no sectional limits.
 That means you get less than a minute to answer a question in CET.
 Having sectional limits helps you plan your paper well.
 Though sometimes sectional time limit creates pressure on students too.
 Since CAT has sectional Cut-off you have to perform well in all three sections.
 But this is not the case with CET you can ignore your weak section and focus on the strong section to increase your score.
 With the help of CAT, 2019 Strategy students can solve the paper in the given time.

 5. To top CAT you require less number of right answers required

-In CAT exam, attempting 40 right questions leads the candidate to achieve 97%ile, you have to answer fewer questions in more time whereas, in the CET exam, one has to attempt 150 right questions to get 99.99% where you have to solve a large number of questions in comparatively less time.
+In the CAT exam, attempting 40 right questions leads the candidate to achieve 97%ile, you have to answer fewer questions in more time whereas, in the CET exam, one has to attempt 150 right questions to get 99.99% where you have to solve a large number of questions in comparatively less time.
 The CET cut off for JBIMS is 99.87%ile approximately for the Maharashtra based Students and 99.99%ile for All India Students.

 Also Read: How to increase accuracy in CAT